Adidem23/HelathRiseRewards_Trial/README.md

 # Posify
-This is Decentralized Health Tracking Application
+This is AI based Decentralized Health Tracking Application

 # Objective :
 In this project I am focusing on building Web3 platform which keep track of people health .
 Idea is like I have used Posenet/Movenet AI Model from Tensorflow .
 We will check pose of person like while crunches , Punches and other exercise poses .
 If our user follows and performs the exercise upto certain then we will giving them free nfts .
 I will uploading video of the fully finished app soon We can get clear idea from that